fubark/zig-v8/README.md

 Builds V8 from official source and provides C bindings and a Zig API.
 This would be used for embedding the V8 runtime into your Zig or C ABI compatible projects.

+V8 is the JS/WASM runtime that powers Google Chrome and Microsoft Edge.

 ## Project Status

 | Status | Platform | Demo Binary (shell.zig)* |